ashwathpraveen/Implementation-of-Decision-Tree-Regressor-Model-for-Predicting-the-Salary-of-the-Employee/README.md

 ```
 /*
 Program to implement the Decision Tree Regressor Model for Predicting the Salary of the Employee.
-Developed by: sanjeevpriya k
+Developed by: Ashwath p
-RegisterNumber:212224040289
+RegisterNumber:212224220012
 */
 import pandas as pd
 data = pd.read_csv("Salary.csv")